Mirijamz/MiGIS/README.md

 `python3 -m pip install scikit-learn -U --user`

 ### Imagery aquisition
 Up to three high-resolution RGB images of a thin section, for example a transmitted light (TL), cross-polarised (XPL) and reflected light (RL) image are required.
-The described workflow is adapted to soil and sediment micromorphology, a section size of 6x8 cm and flatbed scan acquired imagery with a resolution of 1200 dpi, but can be adapted to other application areas and section types and sizes.
+The described workflow was originally created for soil and sediment micromorphology and a section size of 6x8 cm and flatbed scan acquired imagery with a resolution of 1200 dpi.
+But it can be easily adapted to other application areas, such as microfacies analysis in petrography, section types and sizes.

 ### Geoeferencing
 Before importing the imagery into QGIS, spatial reference points have to be created using image processing software (see Inkscape template file: [MiGIS_TS_ref_temp.svg](https://github.com/Mirijamz/MiGIS/blob/main/Preprocessing_templates/MiGIS_TS_ref_temp.svg)).
 These reference points match the dimensions provided by [MiGIS_georef.points](https://github.com/Mirijamz/MiGIS/blob/main/Preprocessing_templates/MiGIS_georef.points) and are used for straightforward georeferentiation, using QGIS Georeferencer and a metric CRS (coordinate reference system), for example UTM.